-There’s so much to do come nightfall in LA, both indoors and out, that you may start to remember what life was life before you had to be home by 6 p.m.
+There’s so much to do come nightfall in LA with kids, both indoors and out, that you may start to remember what life was life before you had to be home by 6 p.m.
 Key word is might.
 Scroll through for our favorite things to do at night with the family and get ready for some late-night (but not too late) fun.

 Known for their once-a-month moonlight hikes, this non-profit group offers a fun and unique way to experience Coldwater Canyon and take in amazing views of the Valley, in a whole new (and dimmer) light.
 Dress in layers and bring water and a flashlight.
 And be sure to listen for the owls—hearing them is sure to be a hoot.

 Night Owl Tips: No need to worry about hiking with little ones; these hikes are designed for everyone in the family except the four-legged members.
 Sorry, no dogs allowed.
 Choose the “short/youth” hike option with lots of stops or for more savvy hikers, choose the medium and long options.